 Welcome to our comprehensive guide to monitor ergonomics — you’ll find out that boosting productivity and safeguarding your health is easier than you think, and should go hand-in-hand!

-Your monitor screen should be at arm’s length away from you; when you are sitting, if your reach your arm straight forward, your fingertips should just touch the monitor.
+Your monitor screen should be at arm’s length away from you — when you are sitting, if you reach your arm straight forward, your fingertips should just touch the monitor.
 This will reduce strain on your eyes and allow your neck to rest in a neutral position.